spoddutur/spark-notes/weaving_a_changing_broadcast_variable.md

    // access broadcasted refData to change input
   })
 }

 ```
 - Here, we wanted to transform inputRdd into updatedRdd but using periodically changing refData
 - For this, we declared an updateInput() def where inputRdd is transformed into updatedRdd using inputRdd.mapPartition(..)
 - Now, invoke withBroadcast() using updateInput() as f(), refData and inputRdd params.
 - That's it.. every new batch of inputRdd's in your streaming application will be transformed using the latest uptodate refData.
 This is because, we unpersist old refData as soon as the current batch of inputRdd is transformed.

+#### Essentially, as every new batch of input comes in, this helper function is transforming it using latest refData.